Skip to main content

 public class NumberList<E extends @Nullable Number> implements List<E> {...}

-Of course this assumes that List itself is written in a way that allows null:
+Of course this assumes that List itself is written in a way that allows nullable type arguments:

 @NullMarked